Eigenstate Thermalization Hypothesis (ETH) for off-diagonal matrix elements in integrable spin chains: Introduction

-Here we employ the strategy of Ref.~\cite{caux2005computation} and Ref.~\cite{Alba:2009th} to investigate the \textit{ETH} scenario for off-diagonal matrix elements of local operators having support on at most two sites in the spin-$1/2$ isotropic Heisenberg chain.
+Here we employ the strategy of Ref.~\cite{caux2005computation} and Ref.~\cite{Alba:2009th} to investigate the \emph{ETH} scenario for off-diagonal matrix elements of local operators having support on at most two sites in the spin-$1/2$ isotropic Heisenberg chain.
 Following Ref.~\cite{Essler:2023nhu}, we focus on eigenstates in the thermal macrostate (Gibbs ensemble).
 This is a natural choice because thermal states at a given energy density (temperature) are the most abundant ones, the number of non-thermal eigenstates being exponentially suppressed in the thermodynamic limit.
 We first focus on matrix elements between eigenstates in the same macrostate, considering one-spin operators.
 We show that off-diagonal matrix elements decay exponentially with $L$ similar to~\eqref{eq:fab1}.
 This means that the presence of bound states does not alter the qualitative scenario of Ref.~\cite{Essler:2023nhu}.
 Next, we consider matrix elements between eigenstates in different macrostates.
 Precisely, we focus on the zero-temperature and the infinite-temperature macrostates.
 Similar to~\eqref{eq:fab2}, off-diagonal matrix elements exhibit the faster decay as $e^{-L^2}$.

-We also numerically extract the probability distribution functions (\textit{PDF}) of $M_{ij}$
+We also numerically extract the probability distribution functions (\emph{PDF}) of $M_{ij}$

-Quite generically, the \textit{PDF}s are well described by Gumbel distributions, in contrast with Ref.~\cite{Essler:2023nhu}.
-This confirms the non Gaussian nature of the statistics of off-diagonal matrix element in integrable spin chains.
-Next, we consider two-spin operators.
+Quite generically, the \emph{PDF}s \redd{of the logarithm $M_{ij}$ of the absolute value of the matrix elements} are well described by Gumbel distributions, in contrast with Ref.~\cite{Essler:2023nhu}. \redd{Similar to Ref.~\cite{Essler:2023nhu}, however, we observe that the fact that the distribution of $\widetilde M_{ij}$ is a Gumbel with $L$-independent parameters is incompatible with the statistics of off-diagonal matrix elements $\langle E_i|\mathcal{O}|E_j\rangle$ being Gaussian (see \cref{sec:non-G} for numerical evidence).} Next, we consider two-spin operators.
 We focus on thermal macrostates constructed from eigenstates that do not contain strings.
 In contrast with one-spin operators, for which we can reach $L\sim 500$, for two-spin operators we only provide numerical data for $L\sim 60$.
 Despite that, our numerical data confirm the scenario observed for one-spin operators.